Dalisaca/satellites/README.md

 <b>Description</b>

-The Satellite Internet Model project is a web application that visually demonstrates <b>the orbits and data transfer between different satellites and Earth</b> using Three.js, a powerful 3D library for JavaScript.
+The Satellite Internet Model project is a web application that visually demonstrates the orbits and data transfer between different satellites and Earth using Three.js, a powerful 3D library for JavaScript.
 The project simulates a solar system with various celestial bodies, including the Sun, Earth, Moon, and other planets, as well as four satellites in different orbits.

 <b>Features</b>